Long short direct indexing > White paper

 Each strategy incorporates the following cost assumptions.
 The long-only portfolio is subject to an annual AUM fee of 0.22%, while the long short portfolio carries a higher management fee of 0.50%, reflecting its increased complexity and operational cost.

 Transaction costs are applied at a flat rate of 2 basis point (0.02%) of traded notional (see our prior discussion on direct indexing transaction costs), charged symmetrically on both buys and sells.
-This means that an annual turnover rate of 529.34% will result in a 0.11% annual transaction cost.
-In addition, the long short portfolio incurs a financing cost: a 1.25% annual spread applied to the net debit balance, which is 40% of the portfolio value, resulting in a total annual charge of 0.5%.
+This means that an annual turnover rate of 474.07% will result in a 0.09% annual transaction cost.
+In addition, the long short portfolio incurs a financing cost: a 1.25% annual spread applied to the net debit balance, which is typically 40% of the portfolio value, resulting in a total annual charge of 0.5%.

 Results

-The following table summarizes simulation results for the long-only and long short strategies, with annualized return and cost components presented on both a pre-tax and post-tax basis.
-For post-tax calculations, we assume a 42.3% short-term tax rate and a 28.1% long-term tax rate1.
+The following table summarizes simulation results for the long-only and long short strategies, with annualized return and cost components presented on both a pre-tax and after-tax basis.
+For after-tax calculations, we assume a 42.3% short-term tax rate and a 28.1% long-term tax rate1.
 We assume that investors have sufficient long-term and short-term gains outside of the strategy, allowing losses to generate tax savings at the respective rates.
 Returns and fee rates are computed monthly and then annualized.

 The following figure shows the mean cumulative losses harvested—as a percentage of initial capital invested—by both the long-only and long short strategies over a 10-year period.